raganwald/braythwayt.com/_posts/2016-03-30-racism-is-injustice.md

 About once a year, I encounter some variation on this question: “*Is it racist to believe and/or discuss facts about the performance of blacks versus whites on standardized tests?*" Or a related question, "*Is it racist to point out the disparity between conviction and arrest statistics between blacks and whites?*"

-The short--and incomplete--answer is, **It not necessarily racist to discuss facts**.
+The short--and incomplete--answer is:

+> It not necessarily racist to discuss facts.

-The proper follow-up is, **It is racist to use statistics--whether true or false--to socially engineer injustice against members of a particular race.**
+The proper follow-up is:

+> It is racist to use statistics--whether true or false--to socially engineer injustice against members of a particular race.

 ### "justice is, at its core, equal treatment for all"